 It was an eye-opener to listen to all of the startup founders sharing their different points of views.
 There were many similar fears, doubts and failures they had on their journey implementing their vision and trying to make an impact on the world.

-Within a great diversity of topics, we learnt about the future of humanity and how the quantum computing will exponentially increase the computer power creating a new revolution.
+Within a great diversity of topics, we learnt about the future of humanity and how the quantum computing will exponentially increase the computer power creating a new revolution and with twilio slack it’s easier to communicate with the team.
 In the medical field the technology is enabling new gene editing tools opening a new world and many ethical discussions that will come with it.

 Overall I had an awesome day that left me with a lot of ideas bouncing on my head that I’m still processing.